 Claims for financial provision under the Inheritance (Provision for Family & Dependants) Act 1975.

 Unlike some European countries, in English law there is a general rule of “freedom of testamentary disposition”.
-This means that you can leave what you want to who you want.
-However, this is not an absolute rule and the 1975 Act allows certain people to make claims for financial provision from an estate where the deceased failed to make provision in circumstances where it would have been reasonable to do so.
+This means you can leave what you want to who you want.
+However, this is not an absolute rule and the 1975 Act allows certain people to make claims for financial provision from an estate, where the deceased failed to make provision in circumstances where it would have been reasonable to do so.

 Disputes about trusts

-Disputes about trusts are wide ranging from disputes over the conduct of trustees and whether they have discharged their duties correctly; to disputes between the beneficiaries themselves.
-This is a highly complicated and specialised area which involves a number of different sources of law including the common law, the principles of equity and Acts of Parliament such as the Trustee Act 1925 and the Trustee Investment Act 1925.
+Disputes about trusts are wide ranging, from disputes over the conduct of trustees and whether they have discharged their duties correctly; to disputes between the beneficiaries themselves.
+This is a highly complicated and specialised area which involves a number of different sources of law including common law, the principles of equity and Acts of Parliament such as the Trustee Act 1925 and the Trustee Investment Act 1925.